Making the plan

 Christie noted that her father had appointed one of his children to be his decision-maker, but wanted to know what else he needed to do.

 "I spoke to Christie for about 20 minutes, explaining the concept of advance care planning, and that by identifying a substitute decision-maker, her father had identified the person who he wanted to speak on his behalf if he couldn't communicate his preferences himself.
 The Advance Care Plan helps the substitute decision-maker know what decisions the person would want to be made," Helana says.
 She notes that, depending on the state/territory, more than one substitute decision-maker may be appointed.

 She established with Christie that there had been a family discussion about advance care planning and that Christie's father was ready to make a written plan.
-Helana explained that the requirements for written Advance Care Plans vary from state to state (and territory) and so the next step was to understand the requirements of the specific state/territory.
+Helana explained that the requirements for written Advance Care Directives vary from state to state (and territory) and so the next step was to understand the requirements of the specific state/territory.